What We Do

 The WRSC 24-hour hotline is:

 For several decades, dynamic organisations in the Southern Highlands have championed environmental issues.

-Through a combination of community activism and parliamentary lobbying, the groups have not only raised public awareness and driven important debates, but they have also put into effect accountable government policies and practices — all with the single aim of relieving the region of its environmental stress and to safeguard the integrity and survival of our natural world.
+Through a combination of community activism and parliamentary lobbying, various groups have not only raised public awareness and driven important debates, but they have also put into effect accountable government policies and practices — all with the single aim of relieving the region of its environmental stress and to safeguard the integrity and survival of our natural world.

 Native Wildlife Rescue will continue working in tandem with these extraordinary organisations — and beyond — to secure a sustainable and equitable outcome for our wildlife and their rightful heritage.
 And we will also seek to impart our ecological principles to other community members through ongoing consultation, education, training and public engagement.
 Follow us on Facebook and Instagram for updated community messages.